StackExchange/stack-blog/_posts/2013-03-08-2013-so-moderator-election.markdown

 Jeff laid out the basic philosophy in [A Theory of Moderation](http://blog.stackoverflow.com/2009/05/a-theory-of-moderation/):

-<blockquote>**Moderators are human exception handlers**, there to deal with those (hopefully rare) exceptional conditions that should not _normally_ happen, but when they do, they can bring your entire community to a screaming halt — _if_ you don’t have human exception handling in place.</blockquote>
+<blockquote><strong>Moderators are human exception handlers</strong>, there to deal with those (hopefully rare) exceptional conditions that should not <em>normally</em> happen, but when they do, they can bring your entire community to a screaming halt — <em>if</em> you don’t have human exception handling in place.</blockquote>

 As the previous graph indicates, _flags_ - the primary embodiment of those exceptions - are a fairly frequent occurrence on Stack Overflow, purely because of its size.
 That said, a lot of flags aren't identifying things that are particularly _exceptional_: in particular, posts that need to be closed (duplicates, off-topic questions, etc) or are of extremely poor quality aren't all that uncommon on a site that gets over 7000 new questions and 11K answers each day.
 While moderators are well-equipped to handle these _quickly_, they don't actually _require_ moderators when a sufficient number of experienced users are willing and able to help.